logo

 The unequal distribution of volcanic products between the Earth-facing lunar side and the farside is the result of a complex thermal history.
-The Chang'e-4 mission targeted the Moon's farside, landing on the floor of Von Kármán crater (VK) inside the South Pole-Aitken (SPA) basin.
-This paper presents the first deep subsurface stratigraphic structure based on ground-penetrating radar (GPR) data from the Yutu-2 rover.
-The radargram reveals at least four layers of distinct lava flows, likely from the Imbrium Epoch, with thicknesses ranging from 12 m to 100 m, indicating multiple lava-infilling events within VK crater.
+To help unravel the dichotomy, for the first time a lunar landing mission (Chang'e-4, CE-4) has targeted the Moon's farside landing on the floor of Von Kármán crater (VK) inside the South Pole-Aitken (SPA).
+We present the first deep subsurface stratigraphic structure based on data collected by the ground-penetrating radar (GPR) onboard the Yutu-2 rover during the initial nine months exploration phase.
+The radargram reveals several strata interfaces beneath the surveying path: buried ejecta is overlaid by at least four layers of distinct lava flows that probably occurred during the Imbrium Epoch, with thicknesses ranging from 12 m up to about 100 m, providing direct evidence of multiple lava-infilling events that occurred within the VK crater.
 The average loss tangent of mare basalts is estimated at 0.0040-0.0061.

 Publisher